 of the color of our

-Let's set it back to being white so you could
+Let's set it back to being white so you can

 actually see it.

-Excellent, so now we could see that we actually
+Excellent, so now we can see that it actually

 did grow smaller, so let me just